maumav/odin-recipes/README.md

 What skills did I demonstrate in my completed project?
 My project demonstrates:

-<br>i. creating functioning html pages
+i. creating functioning html pages
 <br>ii. providing links to each of the three recipe pages with corresponding titles
 <br>iii. accesibility by including alternative text to images to assist visually impaired users with screen-reader devices
 <br>iv. unordered list and ordered list format